 June 4-28, 2014: Cole was on the D.L. with right shoulder fatigue.

 July 7-Aug.
-20, 2014: The Pirates placed Cole on the disabled list with a tight right lat, following a bout with shoulder fatigue.
+20, 2014: The Pirates placed Cole on the disabled list with a tight right lat.

 June 11-July 16, 2016: Cole was on the DL with right triceps muscle strain.